Shidoengie/Shidoengie/README.md

-Hey im Shido Programmer/Artist that usually works on weird programs :b
+Hey im Shido Programmer/Artist that usually works on mostly Rust and Web